 Browser Use Cloud adds managed infrastructure: hosted browsers, session management, and an API layer.
 Pricing starts at $0.03–0.06/hr for browser sessions, billed separately from AI agent tasks.

 TinyFish abstracts the entire stack into a single API call.
-You describe a task in natural language, and the platform handles browser execution, LLM reasoning, proxy rotation, anti-bot protection, and structured output — all server-side.
+You describe a task in natural language, and the platform handles browser execution, LLM reasoning, proxy rotation, infrastructure-level handling, and structured output — all server-side.

 Both platforms have published Mind2Web results: